exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

 </table>

 - **T3Play2**:
-  - "buy var at X ratio with respect to cyy":
-    - buy var as soon as var_cost * X < cyy_cost
-  - Recovery stage (pub multi < 1) :
-    - c32: autobuy
-    - variables purchased with respect to c32:
-      - b2: 5x ratio
-      - c12: 100x ratio
-      - c22: 2.5x ratio
-    - c23: autobuy
-    - Variables purchased with respect to c23:
-      - b3: 8x ratio
-      - c33: 10x ratio
-    - All other variables disabled [in particular, don't buy rho1 variables, except 1 level of each at the beginning of the pub ofc]
-  - Post recovery (pub multi > 1) :
-    -  c12: autobuy
-    - Variables purchased with respect to c12:
-      - b2: 8x ratio
-      - c22: 8x ratio
-      - c32: 8x ratio
-    - c23: autobuy
-    - Variables with respect to c23:
-      -  b3: 8x ratio
-      - All other variables disabled
   - Coasting (defined as pub multi > 2) :
     - Autobuy b2, b3, c12, c23
     - All other variables disabled